ibm-cloud-docs/dl/terraform.md

 1. In your Terraform configuration file, find the Terraform code that you used to create the Direct Link instance.
 1. Create a Direct Link instance by using the `ibm_resource_instance` resource argument in your `main.tf` file.
 The Direct Link zone in the following example is named `Gateway1`.
 The Direct Link resource in the following example is named `test_dl_routers` and is created as a dedicated gateway in the `dal10` location.

-   For more information about arguments and attributes, see the [`ibm_dl_gateway`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/dl_gateway){: external} usage example.
+   For more information about arguments and attributes, see the [`ibm_dl_gateway`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/dl_gateway) usage example.
    {: note}

    ```terraform